Kitware/CMake/Help/manual/cmake-instrumentation.7.rst

   Holds instrumentation data collected on the project.
 CMake owns all data files, they should never be removed by other processes.
 Data collected here remains until after `Indexing`_ occurs and all `Callbacks`_ are executed.

+``cdash/``
+  Holds temporary files used internally to generate XML content to be submitted to CDash.

 .. _`cmake-instrumentation v1 Query Files`: